Interferon Gamma-1b (By injection)

 - Use a new needle and syringe each time you inject your medicine.

-- The medicine should be clear.
-Do not use the medicine if it is cloudy or hazy.
+- The medicine should look clear.
+Do not use it if it is not clear.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
 Do not use any vial that has been left out of the refrigerator for more than 12 hours.
 Throw it away.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.